 Full time students are exempt from paying Council Tax.
-To live in our accommodation you must be a full time student and provide Council Tax Exemption Certificates and/or Student ID covering the period of tenancy. accommod8 will apply for a full exemption on the property.
-If Council Tax is chargeable on the property due to a change in status it is the responsibility of the tenants.
+To live in our accommodation you must be a full time student and may need to provide Council Tax Exemption Certificates and/or Student ID covering the period of tenancy. accommod8 will apply for a full exemption on the property.
+If Council Tax is chargeable due to a change in student status, it becomes the responsibility of the tenants.

+Just let us know.
 All repairs and maintenance must be reported through the Tenant Portal.
-We will give you instructions on our out of hours arrangements when you move in to the property. accommod8 is responsible for all genuine repairs.
-Contractors will attend to reported repairs within reasonable timescales dependent on the nature and severity of the repair.
+We will give you instructions about our out of hours arrangements when you move in to the property. accommod8 is responsible for all genuine repairs.
+Our contractors will attend to reported repairs within reasonable timescales dependent on the nature and severity of the repair.

 What about utility bills, broadband and TV Licence?

 Your rent is inclusive of all utilities.
-Water and a generous allowance of gas and electricity is included subject to defined limits outlined below.
-We will take opening, periodic and closing meter readings although you are responsible for monitoring and managing your usage.
-Broadband is provided in all properties and is subject to terms and conditions and a fair usage policy.
-TV Licences are also included in your rent.
+Water, gas and electricity is subject to defined limits outlined below.
+We will take opening, periodic and closing meter readings, although you are responsible for monitoring and managing your usage.

 Electricity meters display usage in Kilowatt/hours (KWh).
 Gas meters display in either cubic feet or cubic meters.
 Use the conversion formula below for gas usage in KWh.